meltano/handbook/src/_engineering/team-practices.md

 ## Weekly and Fortnightly Rituals

-### Weekly Milestones
+### Weekly Iterations

-We adhere to a weekly milestone delivery cycle.
+We adhere to a [weekly iteration](https://gitlab.com/groups/meltano/-/iterations) delivery cycle.
 We do not adhere to formal sprints.
 Instead, leadership from Engineering and Product meet each Thursday to discuss the upcoming week's priorities and to add or update the following week's tasks.
-A "milestone" is simply a bucket of issues in Gitlab which are assigned for work over a given week.
+An "iteration" is simply a bucket of issues in Gitlab which are assigned for work over a given week.

+We generally work with more of a kanban style.
+We do this as it works better with our committment to asynchronous work.
+We aim to minimize Work in Progress (WIP) which, for Meltano, means assigned work in a given iteration.

+Engineers are expected to deliver at least one feature or bug fix at least every 3 out of 4 weeks.

 ### Mid-Week Virtual Standup